 We found 4 providers matching lung resection and who accept Cigna Connect Flex Silver 4000 near Houston, TX.

-Dr. Miguel Gomez is a specialist in cardiac surgery, vascular surgery, and thoracic surgery.
-He works in Houston, TX.
-These areas are among Dr. Gomez's clinical interests: aortic aneurysm, heart surgery, and carotid endarterectomy.
-His patients gave him an average rating of 5.0 out of 5 stars.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He attended medical school at Baylor College of Medicine.
-Dr. Gomez has received professional recognition including the following: Texas Super Doctors.
-In addition to English, he speaks Spanish.
-His professional affiliations include Houston Methodist and Tomball Regional Medical Center.
-His practice is open to new patients.
+Dr. Miguel Gomez is a medical specialist in cardiac surgery, vascular surgery, and thoracic surgery.
+His average rating from his patients is 5.0 stars out of 5.
+Areas of expertise for Dr. Gomez include aortic aneurysm, heart surgery, and carotid endarterectomy.
+His hospital/clinic affiliations include Houston Methodist and Tomball Regional Medical Center.
+Dr. Gomez is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He is open to new patients.
+He studied medicine at Baylor College of Medicine.
+He has received the following distinction: Texas Super Doctors.
+In addition to English, Dr. Gomez speaks Spanish.

 Relevant Interests: , lung tumor resection